zeon-studio/hugoplate/content/english/technical-editing/_index.md

 ## FAQ

-If you have a question, please start here. 😊
+If you have any questions, please start here. 😊

 {{< accordion title="Guarantee" class="border-indigo-900 border-1 bg-slate-50" >}}